IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

 $ ibmcloud sat storage assignment create --name ocs-sub2 --group test-group2 --config ocs-config2
 ```

-### Scaling by either adding new disks to the existing workers or use exisitng disks already available on the worker nodes:
+### Scaling by either adding new disks to the existing workers or use existing disks already available on the worker nodes:

 You scale your OCS configuration by adding disks to the worker nodes and providing the device paths of the new disks.
 Or, if your worker nodes already have extra local disks available, you can provide the device paths of those disks.